nanographs/Open-Beam-Interface/readme.md

 # Open Beam Interface
 ![Overview of PCB](Images/Open%20Beam%20Interface%20Product%20Front.jpeg)
 ## About
+The Open Beam Interface project aims to make getting data into and out of scanning and patterning systems substantially more accessible.
+It is applicable to a varity of scanning and patterning system but is especially useful for Electron and Ion microscopes.

 ### Hardware
-2 high speed DACs, 1 high speed ADC.
+2 high speed Digital to Analog converters to position the beam in X and Y and a high speed Analog to Digital converter to aquire the signal from a detector.

 Just what you need to control the beam and get an image.

 ### Gateware
 Built on [Glasgow](https://glasgow-embedded.org/), written in [Amaranth](https://amaranth-lang.org).